tarantool/doc/doc/book/admin/access_control.rst

 *   The 'read' and 'write' privileges granted to the 'space' :ref:`object <access_control_concepts_objects>` allow a user to select or update data in the specified space.
 *   The 'create' privilege granted to the 'space' object allows a user to create new spaces.
 *   The 'execute' privilege granted to the 'function' object allows a user to execute the specified function.
+*   The 'session' privilege granted to a user allows connecting to the instance over IPROTO.

 Note that some privileges might require read and write access to certain system spaces.
 For example, the 'create' privilege granted to the 'space' object requires 'read' and 'write' privileges to the :ref:`_space <box_space-space>` system space.